-Single point of administration: Most GroupWise customers have already implemented an eDirectory directory tree.
+Single point of administration: Most GroupWise customers have already implemented an eDirectory tree.
 Having GroupWise mailboxes associated with their eDirectory user objects makes administration much easier.
-A phone number change or a name change has to be done only once.
+A phone number change or a name change needs to be done only once.

 Grafting GroupWise Objects with eDirectory

-The process of controlling GroupWise objects through eDirectory is referred to as grafting.
+The process of connecting GroupWise objects to their eDirectory equivalents is referred to as grafting.
 There are menu options in GroupWise administration that enable administrators to graft a domain, post office, or user into the eDirectory tree.
 The term graft might build a mental image in which a branch is taken from one tree and put on another tree.

 Grafting GroupWise objects creates new objects in eDirectory, but those objects are fully contained in the WPDOMAIN.DB file.
 Most GroupWise objects in an eDirectory tree should be regarded as aliases, or pointers, to the actual object in the GroupWise FLAIM databases.
 Grafting objects into eDirectory allows objects to then be controlled through eDirectory.